sambellekaplan/sambellekaplan/README.md

 ## Objective

 My journey in computer information systems has led me to develop passions for both cybersecurity and data analytics.
-I am now eager to transition into these fields post grad to continue to hone my skills and knowledge.
+I am now eager to transition into these fields post grad to continue building my skills and knowledge.
 ## Skills